NickBot-dev/osticket-prereqs/README.md

 </p>
 <p>
-MySQL is an open-source relational database management system (RDBMS).
-It's used to store, retrieve, and manage data in structured formats using SQL (Structured Query Language).
+MySQL is an open-source, relational database management system (RDBMS).
+MySQL is used to store, retrieve, and manage data in structured formats using SQL (Structured Query Language).
 </p>
 <br />